 Program honors include designation as Honors, High Honors, and Highest Honors in the major field.
 Seniors must apply to complete either (a) a research paper in the major area with an oral defense before a faculty committee of at least three members or (b) a comprehensive written and oral examination in the area judged by a faculty committee of at least three members.
 Qualifications for program honors include (a) a cumulative 3.5 QPA for all courses required for the major, (b) a cumulative 3.0 QPA for all courses taken, (c) a cumulative 3.0 QPA for all courses taken at Lynchburg College, and (d) the senior year spent in residence at the College.

 General Honors are designated as Cum Laude, Magna Cum Laude, and Summa Cum Laude.
-These refer to cumulative quality point averages of at least 3.50, 3.710 or 3.910 (or highest in the class) respectively and are limited to students who have completed at least sixty-two hours at Lynchburg College and have earned at least the same or higher QPA at Lynchburg College as well.
+These refer to cumulative quality point averages of at least 3.50, 3.710 or 3.910 (or highest in the class) respectively.